AbuZar-Ansarii/free-openclaude/README.md

 ```
 openclaude
 ```
-**For Linux/macOS users: If you get a permission error, you may need to run *sudo npm install -g @gitlawb/openclaude*.**
+**For Linux/macOS users: If you get a permission error, you may need to run**

+*sudo npm install -g @gitlawb/openclaude*